 Reason 3: The development team usually has the tool forced upon them, or usually has no choice but to use a particular tool.
 (Decreases Self Organization)

 Besides the normal effects of top down mandates (poor adoption, minimal ROI, etc), the elephant in the room created by mandating tools is that it greatly harms self organization on a Scrum team.
 Mandating particular tools or tool usage is just another form of command and control management.
 To achieve Scrum’s benefits, self organization is absolutely vital, which means, when it comes to tools, the team should be able to make their own choices.
 I want the team as a whole (and preferably not the ScrumMaster at all) to create, maintain, own, love, and care for their own artifacts.
 Having said all of this, it’s perfectly acceptable for management types to try and organize company strategy around goals and timelines — I just don’t believe that Scrum software tools are a good way to do that.

 There, I said it… I’m generally anti-tool for Scrum artifacts and data.

 In a future blog post, I intend to talk a little about some special contexts in which I think tool usage is ok, and about my general views as to the kinds of tools that I like.
 Teams where multiple members are working mostly remote is one exception to my generally anti-tool stance.
 I’ll talk more about that in the future post.

-Filed under: Scrum, ScrumMaster Tips, Sprint Backlog, Sprint Planning, The Scrum Artifacts, Transparency | 4 Comments »
+Filed under: Bad Smells, Organizational Change, Product Backlog, Scrum, ScrumMaster Tips, Sprint Backlog, Sprint Planning, The Scrum Artifacts, Transparency | 4 Comments »